Materials science: Polymers

 Polymers are chemical compounds made up of a large number of identical components linked together like chains.
-They are an important part of materials science.
 Polymers are the raw materials (the resins) used to make what are commonly called plastics and rubber.
-Plastics and rubber are really the final product, created after one or more polymers or additives have been added to a resin during processing, which is then shaped into a final form.
-Plastics which have been around, and which are in current widespread use, include polyethylene, polypropylene, polyvinyl chloride (PVC), polystyrene, nylons, polyesters, acrylics, polyurethanes, and polycarbonates and also rubbers, which have been around are natural rubber, styrene-butadiene rubber, chloroprene, and butadiene rubber.
+Plastics and rubber are the final product, created after one or more polymers or additives have been added to a resin during processing, which is then shaped into a final form.
+Plastics in former and in current widespread use include polyethylene, polypropylene, polyvinyl chloride (PVC), polystyrene, nylons, polyesters, acrylics, polyurethanes, and polycarbonates.
+Rubbers include natural rubber, styrene-butadiene rubber, chloroprene, and butadiene rubber.
 Plastics are generally classified as commodity, specialty and engineering plastics.

 Polyvinyl chloride (PVC) is widely used, inexpensive, and annual production quantities are large.
 It lends itself to a vast array of applications, from artificial leather to electrical insulation and cabling, packaging, and containers.
 Its fabrication and processing are simple and well-established.
 The versatility of PVC is due to the wide range of plasticisers and other additives that it accepts.
 The term "additives" in polymer science refers to the chemicals and compounds added to the polymer base to modify its material properties.

 Polycarbonate would be normally considered an engineering plastic (other examples include PEEK, ABS).
 Such plastics are valued for their superior strengths and other special material properties.
 They are usually not used for disposable applications, unlike commodity plastics.

 Specialty plastics are materials with unique characteristics, such as ultra-high strength, electrical conductivity, electro-fluorescence, high thermal stability, etc.

 The dividing lines between the various types of plastics is not based on material but rather on their properties and applications.
 For example, polyethylene (PE) is a cheap, low friction polymer commonly used to make disposable bags for shopping and trash, and is considered a commodity plastic, whereas medium-density polyethylene (MDPE) is used for underground gas and water pipes, and another variety called ultra-high-molecular-weight polyethylene (UHMWPE) is an engineering plastic which is used extensively as the glide rails for industrial equipment and the low-friction socket in implanted hip joints.